hannaofsweden/swimbird/README.md

 - As for Tailwind, the long list of classes can be daunting at first, but you quickly get used to it.

 - SWR certainly makes the task of using backend endpoints very simple.

+- Since it's a small project with no external consumers of the components or functions created, I don't think there's a payoff in using TypeScript in this case.